ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 Any arguments (even if they match an option recognized by the run command) specified after the file/package are now considered program arguments.

-A config file could be specified with `run` as follows:
+A config file can be specified with the `run` command as follows:
 ```cmd
 ballerina run --config myConfig.conf calculator 4 5
 ```